reuk/wayverb/docs_source/image_source.md

 intersection tests between rays and triangles.
 To check for an intersection between a ray and a number of triangles, the simplest method is to check the ray against each triangle individually, which is very time consuming.
-The voxel mesh allows the number to checks to be greatly reduced, by checking only triangles that are within voxels that the ray intersects.
+The voxel mesh allows the number of checks to be greatly reduced, by checking only triangles that are within voxels that the ray intersects.
 These voxels can be found very quickly, by "walking" the voxels along the ray, using an algorithm presented by Amanatides, Woo et al. [@amanatides_fast_1987].
 For large scenes